 I have not been completely idle.
 I moved some custom code out of FUNCTIONS.PHP into a plugin I found called Code Snippets.
 This will make updating or changing my theme easier going forward.
 I have been experimenting with AMP, the Accelerated Mobile Pages Project.
 I am again considering a Facebook page for the Harvey Mercheum.
 I have been researching switching the website to HTTPS: and SSL.
 And I spent over a week on and off working on Favicons for the website so that they would validate correctly.
 Real Favicon Generator.net‘s checker now reports that they are perfect.

 Getting back to the exhibit, Facebook group member Shad Daly posted a pin aimed not at Harvey Comics fans, but at World War II history buffs.
-During WWII, American bombers frequently had art of some sort painted on their noses, and BattleZone Ltd. offers a series of hat pins depicting some of that art.
+During WWII, American bombers frequently had art of some sort painted on their noses, and BattleZone Ltd. (from the Internet Archive Wayback Machine) offers a series of hat pins depicting some of that art.
 One of these features Sad Sack.
 Thanks to Shad for finding this interesting item, and for allowing the Harvey Mercheum to exhibit it: